-This riled me up at one stage.
-It was mighty frustrating, but it was the ethics of it that really troubled me.
-It seemed I put in most of the intellectual work before she would swoop in and, in the words of Beyonce, “put a ring on it.”
+At one stage this riled me up.
+Frustrating as it was, it was the ethics of it that really troubled me.
+I would put in most of the intellectual work before she would swoop in and, in the words of Beyonce, “put a ring on it.”

-Even though I have let things go there is some tension in our relationship.
-I’m a strong character to.
-There is something of the control freak in me also, but in this case at least I can excuse it as she’s interfering in my work, rather than the other way around.
+Even though I have let things go, there remains a tension in our relationship.
+I’m a strong character too.
+There is something of the control freak in me also, but in this case, at least I can excuse it as she’s interfering in my work, rather than the other way around.
 She knows that I’m not as compliant as the others who work for her.
 I have my own opinions.
 Sometimes I’m forceful, and mostly I’m confident.
 I respect ideas more than I do titles.

-But hey, I’m letting it go.
-It’s just a job.
-But then again today she begins to interfere in what I’m attempting to do, and the problem is she does from a position of power, but not knowledge.
+It happened again today, and the problem is (among many) is that she does from a position of power, but not knowledge.
 She’s a smart woman, but this is my profession, not hers.
 I don’t have all the answers, but I understand the process to get them.
 I start ambivalent.
 I’m not a dilettante, I’m a professional.
 And so it’s very frustrating having to deal with what I think are uneducated directives.

-Then there was a moment.
-I explained how I was sitting in tomorrow with someone to listen to their customer conversations and understand how they go about their job.
-She looked at me sceptically.
+Then there was a moment when I was explaining how I planned to sit tomorrow with someone to listen to their customer conversations and understand how they go about their job.
+She looked at me, sceptically.
 “What benefit is that going to give me?” she said.
 I took a deep breath.
 It starts with knowledge, I said.
 I need to understand something first before I can look to change or enhance it.

 I already knew this in a way, but I had put it off.
 Now I felt it in my chest.